awsugblr/awsugblr/src/pages/blog/2019-08-05-acd2019-diversity-program.md

 date: 2019-08-05T05:08:41.359Z
 description: AWS Community Day Bengaluru 2019 experience by Bhuvaneswari Subramani
 tags:
-  - communityday 2019 bengaluru diversity
+  - communityday 2019 bengaluru Diversity
 ---
 As part of AWS Community Day Bengaluru 2019, happy & proud to host first the ever #diversity program as part of the AWS Cloud Community Day across the globe. \
 Wonderful audience, best speakers across the globe and great topics to enlighten, I was pretty excited about the event!\